EliasMwangi-DataAnalyst/Python/README.md

 # PLP_Final_Project_Python
-A Data Science and Analysis Project With Python
+A Data Analytics Project With Python